Jackson-Reed High School: 2020s: new name

-The 21st century brought sporadic discussions about whether Woodrow Wilson was an appropriate namesake for a high school.
-Wilson supported segregation, and his works as a historian are pillars of the Dunning School approach to the Civil War and Reconstruction.
+The 21st century saw sporadic discussions about whether Woodrow Wilson was an appropriate namesake for a high school.
+Wilson supported segregation, and his works as a historian are pillars of the Dunning School approach to the American Civil War and Reconstruction era.
 His presidency was part of what is known as the nadir of American race relations.
-As U.S. president, he began or allowed segregation and purges among federal workers, including in the U.S. military.
+As U.S. president, he began or allowed segregation and purges among federal workers, including in the U.S. armed forces.

-Such discussions gained traction in 2015, when Princeton University students argued for removing Wilson's name from campus buildings.
+Such discussions gained traction in 2015 when Princeton University students argued for removing Wilson's name from campus buildings.
 Some suggested that the high school be renamed to honor Reno, a black community demolished in the 1930s to create Fort Reno Park, because Wilson's policies, particularly his segregation of the federal workforce, laid the groundwork for dismantling it.
 Proponents of changing the name argued, as the Washington Post put it in 2019, that "the community in Northwest Washington has to acknowledge that the federal government — after Wilson left office — uprooted established black communities to create the upper-income, largely white enclave it is today."

 On September 15, 2020, D.C.
 Public Schools officials announced the school would change its name by the end of 2020, at an estimated cost of $1.2 million.
 After a citywide call for nominations drew more than 2,000 submissions, the Mayor settled on nine finalists and put the list to a community vote.
-By far the largest chunk of the vote, more than 30 percent, went to August Wilson, the African American playwright.
+By far, more than 30 percent of the vote went to August Wilson, the African American playwright.
 The DCPS leaders and the Mayor's office expressed support, so the school planned to rename itself August Wilson High School in fall 2021.
-But the Mayor and DC Council failed to act on the name change formally.
-The class of 2021 graduated with the simplified name "Wilson High School" on their diplomas.
+However, the Mayor and DC Council failed to formally act on the name change.
+The class of 2022 graduated with the simplified name "Wilson High School" on their diplomas.

 On December 20, 2021, the D.C.
-Council voiced opposition to the proposed new name, and voted instead to name the school Jackson-Reed High School, after Edna Burke Jackson, the first African American teacher at Wilson High School; and Vincent Reed, an African American principal who became D.C.
+Council voiced opposition to the proposed new name and voted instead to name the school Jackson-Reed High School, after Edna Burke Jackson, the first African American teacher at Wilson High School, and Vincent Reed, an African American principal who became D.C.
 Public Schools superintendent.
 Bowser did not formally respond to the D.C.
-Council's actions, which was passed with a veto-proof majority.
-The bill was transmitted for Congressional review under the Home Rule Charter without incident, and became law on March 15, 2022.
+Council's actions, which passed with a veto-proof majority.
+The bill was transmitted for Congressional review under the Home Rule Charter without incident and became law on March 15, 2022.